Recover at Route 50 CrossFit

 Conveniently located along Route 50

-8969 N Frontage Ln, Lawrenceville, IL 62417
+8969 N Frontage Ln, Bridgeport, IL 62417

 Fit is not a destination, it's a way of life.